Toqozz/shadowplay-linux/README.md

 The script is only barebones right now.

-Point INSTALL (line 5) to your ffmpeg executable (built with nvenc support).
+Point `INSTALL (line 5)` to your ffmpeg executable (built with nvenc support).

-Change -s 2560x1440 (line 9) to your resolution.
+Change `-s 2560x1440 (line 9)` to your resolution.
 (X11 resolution, not the resolution the game is being run at).

-Default save time is 3 minutes, change it on line 13..
+Default save time is 3 minutes, change it on line 13.

 ## usage